 The aims of the module

-It is important to continuously strive for a more sustainable e-government, where resilience and innovation are guiding the modern democratic public administration.
-The aim of this module within the program SI Summer Academy for Young Professionals (SAYP) is to develop skills and address challenges around sustainable e-government in a digital society through an interactive learning anchored in both theory and practice.
+It is important to continuously strive for more democratic e-government, where resilience and innovation are guiding the modern democratic public administration.
+The aim of this module within the program Swedish Institute Academy for Young Professionals (SAYP) is to develop skills and address challenges around sustainable digital governance through interactive learning anchored in both theory and practice.

 Who can participate?